melezhik/raku-pod-utils/README.md

 # DESCRIPTION

-Pod::Utilities is a set of routines that help you to with Pod elements.
+Pod::Utilities is a set of routines that help you to deal with Pod elements.
 It lets you create several kinds of Pod objects, obtain gists and modify headings.

 ### sub first-code-block